gsbrodal/gsbrodal.github.io/ipsa/welcome.md

 The course will be run with 2 x 2 hours of weekly lectures (alternatively recorded lectures on YouTube), 3 hours of TA classes ("øvelser"), and 3 hours of staffed study café.

 During the course students are required to hand in 10 weekly handins and one larger implementation project.
 Handins and the project are done in groups of up to three persons.
-The final exam will be a programming exam with all aids, incl. internet, and _the final grade will be based on overall evaluation of the project and the programming exam_.
+Approval of the weekly handins is a prerequisite to attend the exam.
+The final exam will be a programming exam with all aids, incl. internet, and _the final grade will be based on overall evaluation of the implementation project (20%) and the programming exam (80%)_.

 ## Course content